Federated Multi-Armed Bandits Under Byzantine Attacks: Abstract

 \section{Abstract}

-Multi-armed bandits (MAB) is a simple reinforcement learning model where the learner controls the trade-off between exploration versus exploitation to maximize its cumulative reward.
-Federated multi-armed bandits (FMAB) is a recently emerging framework where a cohort of learners with heterogeneous local models play a MAB game and communicate their aggregated feedback to a parameter server to learn the global feedback model.
-Federated learning models are vulnerable to adversarial attacks such as model-update attacks or data poisoning.
-In this work, we study an FMAB problem in the presence of Byzantine clients who can send false model updates that pose a threat to the learning process.
-We borrow tools from robust statistics and propose a median-of-means-based estimator: Fed-MoM-UCB, to cope with the Byzantine clients.
-We show that if the Byzantine clients constitute at most half the cohort, it is possible to incur a cumulative regret on the order of ${\cal O} (\log T)$ with respect to an unavoidable error margin, including the communication cost between the clients and the parameter server.
-We analyze the interplay between the algorithm parameters, unavoidable error margin, regret, communication cost, and the arms' suboptimality gaps.
+Multi-armed bandits (MAB) is a sequential decision-making model in which the learner controls the trade-off between exploration and exploitation to maximize its cumulative reward.
+Federated multi-armed bandits (FMAB) is an emerging framework where a cohort of learners with heterogeneous local models play a MAB game and communicate their aggregated feedback to a server to learn a globally optimal arm.
+Two key hurdles in FMAB are communication-efficient learning and resilience to adversarial attacks.
+To address these issues, we study the FMAB problem in the presence of Byzantine clients who can send false model updates threatening the learning process.
+We analyze the sample complexity and the regret of $\beta$-optimal arm identification.
+We borrow tools from robust statistics and propose a median-of-means (MoM)-based online algorithm, Fed-MoM-UCB, to cope with Byzantine clients.
+In particular, we show that if the Byzantine clients constitute less than half of the cohort, the cumulative regret with respect to $\beta$-optimal arms is bounded over time with high probability, showcasing both communication efficiency and Byzantine resilience.
+We analyze the interplay between the algorithm parameters, a discernibility margin, regret, communication cost, and the arms' suboptimality gaps.
 We demonstrate Fed-MoM-UCB's effectiveness against the baselines in the presence of Byzantine attacks via experiments.